-2 And that's where it really lay until, again, out of the blue, Patient 10 received a phone call from the hospital 3 4 to say that - she was actually waiting on two separate 5 phone calls, it shows the amount of involvement that 11:11 6 she had, but she was waiting on two separate phone 7 calls from Craigavon Hospital.
+1 2 And that's where it really lay until, again, out of the 3 blue, Patient 10 received a phone call from the hospital 4 to say that - she was actually waiting on two separate 5 phone calls, it shows the amount of involvement that 11:11 6 she had, but she was waiting on two separate phone 7 calls from Craigavon Hospital.
 And she received a call 8 which she thought was dealing with one of the issues, 9 but it wasn't.
-It was a phone call from a lady to say that she was putting her on notice that in the Press 10 11:11 11 the next day the issue about Mr. O'Brien was going to break in the Press and on television.
-12

-14 And the purpose of the call was to assure Patient 10 15 that, whatever problems were being reported in the 11:11 16 Press in relation to the Urology Department, that they 17 didn't affect her treatment.
+It was a phone call from a lady to say 10 that she was putting her on notice that in the Press 11:11 11 the next day the issue about Mr. O'Brien was going to 12 break in the Press and on television.
+13 14 And the purpose of the call was to assure 15 that, whatever problems were being reported in the 11:11 16 Press in relation to the Urology Department, that they 17 didn't affect her treatment.
 And what they were 18 getting at was not the issue in relation to Urology and 19 the triaging, but in relation to her treatment by 20 Mr. Haynes, and we accepted that, and we were pleased 11:12 21 that she had been put on notice of that, that it didn't 22 affect her.

-The next day the story did break in the media and within, I don't know the timescale, but certainly within a week or two, the Minister of Health had announced a Public Inquiry and the Medical Council had suspended Mr. O'Brien from practising.
-We knew, that was removed and myself, that those two individual steps probably were not taken, they certainly wouldn't have been taken lightly, and wouldn't have been taken as a result of one individual error that had been made.
-And rightly or wrongly, we assumed that this was a follow-on to the systemic failures that had been reported in the SAI Report to us a number of years, three or four years previously.
+23 24 The next day the story did break in the media and 25 within, I don't know the timescale, but certainly 11:12 26 within a week or two, the Minister of Health had 27 announced a Public Inquiry and the Medical Council had 28 suspended Mr. O'Brien from practising.
+29 We knew, that was Patient 10 and myself, that those two